 Definition: of Clotted Cream

-Cornish clotted cream has been awarded the EU's Protection of Designated Origin.
+Cornish clotted cream is a holder of the EU's Protection of Designated Origin.

 Where Does Clotted Cream Come From?

 Clotted Cream originates in Devon and Cornwall in the South Western corner of England but is now also successfully made in Yorkshire, which does not sit very well with the those from the South West.
-Stamfrey Farm has been successfully making the cream on their farm now for many years and have scooped many awards, proving it can be made well in the north and the south.
+Stamfrey Farm has been successfully making the cream on their farm now for many years and has scooped many awards, proving it is also well made in the north and the south.

 How to Delicious Eat Clotted Cream

-Clotted Cream is not okay used in cooking in the same way as other creams are.
+Clotted Cream is not okay in cooking in the same way as other creams are.

 Where Can I Buy Clotted Cream?

-Unlike other types of cream, clotted travels very well and because of this, the cream has been sent through the post for decades and to all corners of the world.
+Unlike other types of cream, clotted travels very well, and because of this, the cream was sent through the post for decades and to all corners of the world.
 The best source is online and will not be hard to find, just make sure it comes from Devon or Cornwall to make sure what you are buying is authentic unless you are buying it from Stamfrey Farm.